Saga-UGA/drupal_webpage_from_hal/README.md

   1. Enable `Include html content from hal url` filter.

 **Note:**
 > Caution, this filter should be placed among the top ones.
-If an other filter alters html content, there is a good chance that this filter will not retrieve the tag.
-So do not work !
+If an other filter alters html content, there is a good chance that this filter does not retrieve the tag and so don't work !

 ## Support ##